 Sensex, Nifty Seen Flat To Higher At Open

-(RTTNews) - Indian shares look set to open flat to slightly higher on Tuesday as investors react to mostly positive global cues and mixed earnings results from top companies including Maruti Suzuki India, Power Grid Corp, GAIL, Adani Energy and UPL.
+Markets may see sideways movement as the dollar surged and U.S. Treasury yields hit their highest in nearly nine months on worries about U.S. fiscal position and after the release of strong ADP private sector employment data.

-There is some cheer on the data front, with core sector output growth hitting a five-month high in June due to a high base effect and positive growth in seven of the eight sectors.
+Online gaming and casino stocks may see increased activity after the GST Council decided to go ahead with the levy of 28 percent GST on the face value of chips bought at casinos and the bet amount for online games.

-Benchmark indexes Sensex and Nifty recovered from early losses to end up around 0.6 percent each on Monday while the rupee closed almost flat at 82.2450 against the dollar.
+Benchmark indexes Sensex and Nifty fell around 1 percent each on Wednesday while the rupee dropped 33 paise to close at a nearly one-month low of Rs.
+82.59 per dollar.

-Asian stocks traded mostly higher this morning after China's top economic planning agency outlined details to stimulate consumer spending and reports suggested that Beijing and Shenzhen may ease curbs on the property sector.
+Asian stocks traded mostly lower, adding to steep losses in the previous session.

-There was also optimism that most global central banks may be either close to a peak or already done with interest-rate hiking.
+Gold held near three-week lows while oil prices were up slightly after settling down about 2 percent in the U.S. trading session overnight.

-Gold edged lower on dollar strength while oil prices were marginally lower after posting their biggest monthly gain in more than a year on expectations that Saudi Arabia would extend voluntary output cuts into September.
+U.S. stocks and bonds suffered a wave of selling overnight after a surprise downgrade of the country's debt rating by Fitch, citing fiscal deterioration and repeated debt ceiling standoffs.

-U.S. stocks ended a lackluster session slightly higher overnight as data showed Chicago-area business activity contracted at a slightly slower rate in July.
+Also, data showed U.S. private sector employment jumped by much more than expected in July, reviving Fed rate hike bets.

-The Dow gained 0.3 percent, while the tech-heavy Nasdaq Composite and the S&P 500 both rose around 0.2 percent.
+The tech-heavy Nasdaq Composite plunged 2.2 percent while the Dow lost 1 percent and the S&P 500 gave up 1.4 percent.

-European stocks closed mostly higher on Monday amid China stimulus optimism and encouraging Eurozone GDP and inflation data.
+European stocks also closed sharply lower on Wednesday amid worries about slowing global growth and the mounting cost to finance U.S. debt as interest rates rise.

-The pan European STOXX 600 edged up 0.1 percent.
-The German DAX slipped 0.1 percent, while France's CAC 40 rose 0.3 percent and the U.K.'s FTSE 100 finished marginally higher.
+The German DAX and the U.K.'s FTSE 100 both fell around 1.4 percent while France's CAC 40 shed 1.3 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!